picocomputer/picocomputer.github.io/_sources/ria.rst.txt

      - Reserved.
 To be used for video frame counter.
    * - $FFE4
      - RW0
-     - Read or write the VRAM referenced by ADDR0.
+     - Read or write the XRAM referenced by ADDR0.
    * - $FFE5
      - STEP0
      - Signed byte added to ADDR0 after every access to RW0.
    * - | $FFE6 -
        | $FFE7
      - ADDR0
-     - Address of VRAM for RW0.
+     - Address of XRAM for RW0.
    * - $FFE8
      - RW1
-     - Read or write the VRAM referenced by ADDR1.
+     - Read or write the XRAM referenced by ADDR1.
    * - $FFE9
      - STEP1
      - Signed byte added to ADDR1 after every access to RW1.
    * - | $FFEA -
        | $FFEB
      - ADDR1
-     - Address of VRAM for RW1.
+     - Address of XRAM for RW1.
    * - $FFEC
-     - VSTACK
+     - XSTACK
      - 256 bytes for passing kernel paramaters.
    * - $FFED
      - ERRNO_LO